zentarilabs/pods-and-clues/docs/index.md

 # Welcome to Pods and Clues
 *Only the curious get chosen.*

 You're about to enter a different kind of cloud internship, one where YAML files hold secrets, and every `kubectl` command might uncover more than just pods.

 At the heart of Zentari Labs, eight interns were selected from thousands of applicants to join **Project Nova**, a high-stakes program designed to shape the future of cloud infrastructure.
 But not everything is as it seems...

 Follow Renzo, Zara, and Dev, three curious interns, as they step into a sleek, intimidating lobby for the first time.
-They're about to be tested in ways they never expected.
+Among them is **Inspector Pupps**, Renzo’s emotionally intuitive golden doodle support dog who never leaves his side.
+Together, they're about to be tested in ways they never expected.

 ![Pods and Clues Cover Art](assets/homepage/cover-art.png)